 Sales cycle duration – another critical indicator mandatory for a proper planning of your expansion.
 Depending on the type of product or service you’re developing, the value of this indicator can vary between a few minutes between the moment when your ad is displayed and the actual adoption/transaction, as it is mostly for B2C solutions, to more than one year between first awareness and consideration till the done deal, in complex B2B solutions.
 While you can build successful startups in both categories, it is important to calculate it especially if you belong to the latter, as lack of proper resources along the way might jeopardize the takeoff of your business.

 Engagement – not the same as your received likes & comments in social media.
 Engagement sums up the frequency and ways in which your customers are interacting with your product.
 If you made the sale, but the product is seldom used, the perceived low value will prompt your customer towards the competition.
 A more frequent usage increases both customer loyalty and the chances for purchase decision renewal.

 User experience – directly impacts adoption and user loyalty.
 When the product reached a certain critical mass you can call upon multiple ways of measuring UX: from the ratings on the various environments such as Google Play or Apple Store, to more complex indicators such as Net Promoter Score.
 However, in the beginning you should focus on measuring the UX with a more actionable and holistic solution such as Single Usability Metric.

 Print it out and score each item.

-Congratulations, now you have a first draft of a proper guideline to navigate through the indecisive, fast-paced transformations on your way to becoming an unicorn.
+Congratulations, now you have the first draft of a proper guideline to navigate through the indecisive, fast-paced transformations on your way to becoming a unicorn.